 Panther Meadows, Southgate Meadows and Gray Butte is a 5.7 mile moderately trafficked loop trail located near Mt Shasta, California that features beautiful wild flowers and is rated as moderate.
-The trail is primarily used for hiking and is accessible from July until October.
+The trail is primarily used for hiking and is best used from July until October.

 Stopping to hike around Mt.
 Shasta wasn’t on my itinerary but I’m glad I did.
 I started on the Gray Butte trail since this was the only trail I had knowledge of.
 Nice hike offering some amazing views of Mt.
 Shasta and the surrounding landscape.
 A little rocky and steep towards the top of the peak but definitely worth the effort.
 After working my way back down my curiosity of the South Gate Meadows (another name for this is Squaw Meadows apparently) trail got to me so I took off that way.
 Not having researched this trail I slowed my pace a little.
 Some great variations on this hike with a good portion out in the open.
 Upon arriving at the South Gate Meadows I was introduced to a fast moving stream pushing its way through the land.
 After looking around I realized I had worked my way around to the far side of Mt.
 Shasta and another great view.
 I headed back the way I came and to the Panther Meadows campground.
 I spent about three hours on roughly six and half miles of trail.
 Still unfamiliar with these Nor-Cal hikes but I saw enough to convince me to come back.